Introduction: Where AI Meets ESG Risk

 Manage: Reject or flag any AI-generated output that cannot be traced to verifiable data.

-In practice, this shifts ESG reporting from passive trust in AI to an auditable system of controlled verification—reducing both regulatory and reputational risk.
+In practice, this shifts ESG reporting from passive trust in AI to an auditable system of structured review process—reducing both regulatory and reputational risk.

 Simple ESG AI Workflow (Safe Usage):